-6.9 The Job Evaluation Appeal Panel will comprise of 3 Job Analysts: an Independent analyst, a Trades Union analyst and an HR analyst.
-Where possible, none of these panel members should have been involved with the evaluation of the post.
+6.9 The Job Evaluation Appeal Panel will comprise of 3 Job Analysts: an independent analyst, a Trades Union analyst and an HR analyst.
+Where possible, none of these panel members should have been involved with the evaluation of the post and must be out with the submitting service.